marinetech/Udoo/udoo2node/README.md

 4)	set_power,cum_id,s_l: the set_power message(cum_id cumulative list (NOTE1) of the projector IDs where to play the file, s_l source level output power)

-5)	play_audio,name,cum_id,starting_time,n_rip: the play_audio message (name of the file that has to be played, cum_id cumulative list (NOTE1) of the projector IDs where to play the file, starting_time HH:MM:SS when to start playing the file, n_rip number of time it has to be consecutively played, delete flag, if 1 erase it after playing, if 0 not, force_flag if trying to transmit while recording:
+5)	play_audio,name,cum_id,starting_time,n_rip: the play_audio message (name of the file that has to be played, cum_id cumulative list (NOTE1) of the projector IDs where to play the file, starting_time Unix timestamp, in second, when to start playing the file, n_rip number of time it has to be consecutively played, delete flag, if 1 erase it after playing, if 0 not, force_flag if trying to transmit while recording:
             0 (default) not allowed (error feedback)
             1 (force) stop recording and start transmitting 2 (both) do both the operations together